WebAssembly/wasi-threads/README.md

 ### Detailed design discussion

 Threads are tricky to implement.
-This proposal relies on a specific WebAssembly convention in order to work correctly.
-When instantiating a module which is expected to run with `wasi-threads`, the WASI host must allocate shared memories to satisfy the module's imports.
+This proposal relies on a specific convention in order to work correctly.
+When instantiating a module which is expected to run with `wasi-threads`, the WASI host must first allocate shared memories to satisfy the module's imports.

 Upon a call to `wasi_thread_spawn`, the WASI host must: